aregtech/areg-sdk/docs/wiki/02c-cmake-integrate.md

 3. **Add AREG SDK as a Git submodule** to your project.

 > [!TIP]
-> For a practical example of integrating AREG SDK libraries and tools, see the **[AREG SDK Demo](https://github.com/aregtech/areg-sdk-demo)** repository.
+> For a practical example of integrating and cross-compiling AREG SDK libraries and tools, see the **[AREG SDK Demo](https://github.com/aregtech/areg-sdk-demo)** repository.

 ## Table of Contents
 1. [AREG SDK General Requirements](#1-areg-sdk-general-requirements)